 Anyway… I was making an effort to follow the conversation at the table and it wasn’t going very well.
 At some point for example we were talking about being on a live radio show and next moment the other people were exchanging experience from their children education.
 I had no idea how the conversation moved from one subject to another, even though I was really listening.

 However, I managed to say a few things here and there and to ask a couple of questions.
-I was also very pleased with the fact that I’m managing not to play a comedian, which is what I used to do in social situations sometimes and then felt really bad about the fact that it still wasn’t helping me to make friends and on top of that I was always left with that uncomfortable thought that I won’t be able to keep up this persona for longer and that people will find out who I really am.
+I was also very pleased with the fact that I’m managing not to play a comedian, which is what I used to do in social situations sometimes and then felt really bad about the fact that it still wasn’t helping me to make friends and on top of that I was always left with that uncomfortable thought that I won’t be able to keep up this persona for longer and that people will find out who I really was.

 Obviously giving up on playing a comedian meant I became a rather boring person – and that’s why I believe autism is a disability, you can’t win with it; there’s always something that is wrong in social situations.